 3:30 - 4:35 - Safe Zone Workshop & Training on Being a Better Ally of LGBTQ+ Engineers

 The workshop is for allies and LGBTQ+ to discuss and engage in learning more about the current engineering culture, including understanding terminology, unconscious bias and microaggressions.
 Strategies will be shared to create a more inclusive classroom or workplace.
 It will be run by:

 - Stephanie Farrell, Experiential Engineering Education, Rowan University, Glassboro, NJ and

 - Anthony Edward Butterfield, Chemical Engineering, University of Utah.

 4:35 - 5:40 - Panel of Leaders Discuss Their Experiences with LGBTQ+ Inclusion

 This panel will explore real experiences of LGBTQ+ inclusion in industry and academia over the years.
 The panel includes:

 Moderator: Gayle J. Gibson, Director, Engineering Dupont (Retired)

-- Eric Reiner, professor at University of California, Berkeley
+- Jay Keasling, professor at the University of California, Berkeley

 Learn more about AIChE's Diversity and Inclusion Initiatives.